Clif Bar Family Foundation

 Key Staff:

 Leadership Philosophy: Gary Erickson and Kit Crawford stated, "We believe we can all do more good in the world.
 Together."
-The foundation emphasizes that "we invest in the leadership of our grant recipients and entrust that they know best how to manage their budgets."
+The foundation emphasises that "we invest in the leadership of our grant recipients and entrust that they know best how to manage their budgets."

 Application Process & Timeline